20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 Admire the petrified forest at Curio Bay

-Curio Bay’s Jurassic petrified forest is one of the world’s finest fossil forests, dating back about 180 million years.
-It’s super interesting to see how this old wood has turned into stone overtime.
-The cause were floods because most of what New Zealand is these days, was still lay beneath the sea at that time.
+Curio Bay’s petrified forest is one of the world’s finest fossil forests, dating back about 180 million years from the Jurassic period.
+It’s super interesting to see how this old wood has turned into stone over time.
+The cause was flooding, because most of what New Zealand is these days, was still lying beneath the sea at that time.
 So the logs, mostly from ancient conifers, were buried by volcanic debris and mud flows.
-Gradually over the last 10,000 years, as New Zealand’s current coast line has been formed, they were replaced by silica to produce the fossils which are now exposed and can be seen on the tree stumps at low tide.
+Gradually over the last 10,000 years, as New Zealand’s current coastline has been formed, they were replaced by silica to produce the fossils which are now exposed and can be seen on the tree stumps at low tide.

 You can walk along the fossil forest but of course make sure to not take anything and respect this geological site.
 The Living Forest walkway is closely located to the petrified forest so you can see how it may have looked millions years ago.